linzheng86/CSCB09/README.md

 ```
 void ctrl_c_handler_for_child(int sig){
 ```
-store the pid value of the cpu child process
+handler the situation that if the user enter ctrl_c in child process

 Parameters
 - `pid (pid_t)` : the pid of the cpu child process hat need to be killed